-Nostalgic pop culture recalls 1967 only as the Summer of Love, but it was also summer race riots burned through
+Nostalgic pop culture recalls 1969 as the Summer of Love, but it was also the summer race riots burned through

 Virginia Postrel writes the "Economic Scene" for the New York Times.
 Some of her recent work is archived on her blog.
 The full text of Virginia Postrel's article in the New York Times is available here.